00Pratik-Biswas00/Natyomancha-A_Theatre_Ticket_Booking_Application/README.md

 npm i
 ```

-#### Now check the individual README.md file for frontend and backend folder!
+#### Now check the individual README.md file for the frontend and backend folder!

 ### You can check [thirdbell.in](https://www.thirdbell.in/).
 It is the current Bengali theatre ticket booking website.